 - Ad space in in-stadium apps, like food delivery apps

 If you can provide a valuable experience to your audience with your marketing tactics, they are sure to remember you.
-The examples above are a great place to start, but when it comes to stadium and field advertising, the options are continuously expanding due to evolving technologies.
+The examples above are a great place to start, but the options are continuously expanding due to evolving technologies when it comes to stadium and field advertising.

 7 Tips to Get the Most from Your Stadium Ad

-Having the ability to advertise in a stadium during a college football or basketball game, or during a professional sport such as the NFL, NBA, or MLB game is a great advantage for your marketing efforts for your business.
+Having the ability to advertise in a stadium during a college football or basketball game or during a professional sport such as the NFL, NBA, or MLB game is a great advantage for your marketing efforts for your business.
 If done well, your ads will bring a lot of new business to your door.
-In order to get the most from your stadium advertising, there are a few key things you need to remember and implement.
+However, to get the most from your stadium advertising, there are a few key things you need to remember and implement.

 Provide Value to the Customer

-If your ad can provide value to a potential customer, they will not only remember your brand, but they will be more inclined to believe that the products or services you offer will offer them value as well.
+If your ad can provide value to potential customers, they will not only remember your brand, but they will be more inclined to believe that the products or services you offer will offer them value as well.